 Lewistown is a somewhat small borough located in the state of Pennsylvania.
 With a population of 8,271 people and four constituent neighborhoods, Lewistown is the 151st largest community in Pennsylvania.
-Much of the housing stock in Lewistown was built prior to World War II, making it one of the older and more historic boroughs in the country.
+Lewistown has a large stock of pre-World War II architecture, making it one of the older and more historic boroughs in the country.

 Lewistown is neither predominantly blue-collar nor white-collar, instead having a mixed workforce of both blue-collar and white-collar jobs.
-Overall, Lewistown is a borough of sales and office workers, service providers, and professionals.
-There are especially a lot of people living in Lewistown who work in office and administrative support (15.19%), food service (9.23%), and sales jobs (8.43%).
+Overall, Lewistown is a borough of service providers, sales and office workers, and professionals.
+There are especially a lot of people living in Lewistown who work in office and administrative support (14.23%), food service (10.63%), and sales jobs (8.73%).

 Also of interest is that Lewistown has more people living here who work in computers and math than 95% of the places in the US.

-The per capita income in Lewistown in 2010 was $18,257, which is low income relative to Pennsylvania, and lower middle income relative to the rest of the US.
-This equates to an annual income of $73,028 for a family of four.
+The per capita income in Lewistown in 2010 was $17,834, which is low income relative to Pennsylvania and the nation.
+This equates to an annual income of $71,336 for a family of four.

 The people who call Lewistown home describe themselves as belonging to a variety of racial and ethnic groups.
 The greatest number of Lewistown residents report their race to be White, followed by Black or African-American.
 Important ancestries of people in Lewistown include Irish, English, Italian, and Dutch.